175th Fighter Squadron: Air Defense

 On 2 March 1951 the 175th was federalized and brought to active duty due to the Korean War.
 It became the 175th Fighter-Interceptor Squadron and remained assigned to the 133d Fighter-Interceptor Group but now was part of Air Defense Command (ADC).
 In August it moved to Rapid City Air Force Base, South Dakota.
 Its mission was air defense of the area, particularly of the Convair B-36 Peacemaker bombers of the 28th Bombardment Wing stationed there.
 In a major reorganization of ADC responding to its difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage, ADC replaced its groups and wings with regional organizations.
 The 133d Group was inactivated and the squadron was reassigned to the 31st Air Division on 6 February 1952.
 It was released from active duty on 1 December 1952 and its mission, personnel and aircraft were assumed by the 54th Fighter-Interceptor Squadron, which was activated the same day.

 The squadron returned to the control of the State of South Dakota on 1 December 1952 and was activated at Sioux Falls the same day.
 In September 1953 the squadron began to keep two of its F-51D Mustangs on alert status 14 hours a day.
 On 1 November 1954, the 175th began the transition from the piston engine, propeller driven, F-51D to its first jet aircraft, the Lockheed F-94A Starfire interceptor.

-On 16 April 1956, the 175th was reorganized on the model used by its gaining command, ADC, and the 114th Fighter-Interceptor Group was established.
+On 16 April 1956, the 175th was reorganized on the model used by its gaining command, ADC, and the 114th Fighter Group was established.
 The 175th FIS became the group's flying squadron.
 Support units assigned to the group were the 114th Material Squadron, 114th Air Base Squadron and the 114th USAF Dispensary.

 During the 1950s and 1960s, unit aircraft were upgraded by ADC as newer interceptors became available to the Air National Guard.
 Northrop F-89 Scorpions were received in 1958 and Convair F-102A Delta Dagger supersonic aircraft in 1960.